rawatjeet/LLMlite/quasi_agent_readme.md

 - ✅ Understand multi-step AI workflows
 - ✅ See caching in action

+### Use `quasi_agent_improved.py` When You Want To

+- ✅ Everything above, plus:
+- ✅ Support for both Gemini and OpenAI keys
+- ✅ Option to disable caching with `--no-cache` (e.g., for fresh results)
+- ✅ Better prompts and output formatting
+- ✅ More detailed documentation and error handling

 ## 🔍 Side-by-Side Code Comparison

 ### 1. Simple Request (main.py)